 One of Broadway’s greatest anticipations is who would play Dolly Levi in the national tour of Hello, Dolly!
-Speculations have been all over the board, but today we finally have our answer.
-Tony Award-winning star of stage and screen, Ms. Betty Buckley will lead the musical’s national tour which is set to commence on October 2, 2018 in the Connor Palace at Cleveland’s Playhouse Square.
+Tony Award-winning star of stage and screen, Ms. Betty Buckley will lead the musical’s national tour which is set to commence this Fall.
 Like the waiters at Harmonia Gardens restaurant who celebrate the title character, there is much to rejoice about, as Buckley is one of Broadway’s most-beloved talents.

 In a statement, Ms. Buckley enthused, “I am so thrilled and happy to be playing Mrs. Dolly Levi in the first national tour of Scott Rudin’s rapturous production of Hello, Dolly!.
 The great Jerry Zaks has brought such wit and wonderful comedy to this classic Michael Stewart and Jerry Herman show.
 When I saw the new Broadway production starring the divine Bette Midler, I literally wept with happiness.
 It was one of the most joyful productions I have ever witnessed in the musical theater!
 I am delighted and honored to be added to the list of the wonderful actress/singers who have played the role.
 I can’t wait to hit the road and bring this happy show to all of America!”